khilghard/headless-selenium-for-win/README.md

 An addition was made recently that allows for the driver path and unique value to be set at the command line:
   1. -unique
-  2. -driver MicrosoftWebDriver.exe
+  2. -driver IEDriverServer.exe

 They are used like this:
-  - headless_ie_selenium.exe -unique -driver MicrosoftWebDriver.exe --host=127.0.0.1 --verbose --port=51131
+  - headless_ie_selenium.exe -unique -driver IEDriverServer.exe --host=127.0.0.1 --verbose --port=51131

 ## Basic Ruby example